 by Marin Muzhani (CDI College, Canada)

-Marin Muzhani teaches at CDI College, has been a post-doctoral researcher at the University of Florence and visiting scholar in various universities in Europe and North America.
-His research interests include the economics of growth, macroeconomics and modern monetary theories such as optimum currency areas and monetary unions.
-He is the author of the critically acclaimed monograph “Mainstream Growth Economists and Capital Theorists”, published by McGill-Queen’s University Press in 2014.
+Marin Muzhani has a Ph.D. in economics from the University of Florence, teaches at CDI College, and has been a post-doctoral researcher at the University of Florence.
+He has also worked as visiting scholar at different universities in Europe and North America.
+His interests and research are related mostly to growth economics, macroeconomics, and modern monetary theories such as optimum currency areas and monetary unions.

 Currency Depreciation, the Balance of Trade, Flexible Exchange rates, Fixed Exchange Rates, Gold Standard, International Monetary System, Trade Policies, Credibility and Optimization in Monetary Policy, Global Reserve Currency, Monetary Policy Coordination, Exchange Rate Regimes, Shock absorbers, Optimum Currency Areas, Monetary Unions, Fiscal Federalism, Eurozone, Monetary Blocks, Financial Crises, Debt Crisis, Quantitative Easing